graipher/ruuvi-prometheus-rs/README.md

 docker build -t <image-name> . docker run -v /run/dbus:/run/dbus:ro -p 9185:9185 ... <image-name>
 ```
 Depending on your setup the `--privileged` might be needed.
+A pre-build image
+is published with every release, and is available via `ghcr.io/graipher/ruuvi-prometheus-rs:vX.Y.Z`.

 Similarly, it can be run inside a Kubernetes cluster
 ```yaml